bubalis/flood_control_demand/readme.md

 <img src="https://render.githubusercontent.com/render/math?math=\[ \sum_{a=1}^{n} B_a / W_a \]">

-Where a is each flood-prone area downstream of the pixel, B is the number of buildings in the pixel (or some weight thereof) and W is the area of the upstream watershed of that pixel.
+Where a is each flood-prone area downstream of the pixel, B is the value or number of buildings in the pixel (or some weight thereof) and W is the area of the upstream watershed of that pixel.